holandes22/kube-admin/docs/contributing.md

 This will spin up a server to browse for rendered docs.
 It is very handy as it listens on achanges in the docs files and rebuilts if needed.

+# Conventions

+Comment in commit message should start with the associated ticket number `gh-XXX` or with the word `trivial` if a it is a very minor change and there is no associated ticket.

 # Issues board

 [https://waffle.io/holandes22/kube-admin](https://waffle.io/holandes22/kube-admin)